ilkerdurmaz/student-exemption-app/readme.md

 # Student Exemption Application

 **Graduation project in the second semester(2019).
-Frontend was built with Boostrap, backend was built with Node.JS(Express.JS, Mongoose) and MongoDB was used for the database.
+Frontend was built with Bootstrap, backend was built with Node.JS(Express.JS, Mongoose) and MongoDB was used for the database.
 This is my first attempt to build a fully-functional web application**

 The application is used to apply for course exemption.
 The application is divided into two parts: